 4. Get your counting groove on.

 Consider participating in this challenge.
-If you think the task is too difficult and you are not sure where to start, then begin by reading The Story of Stuff, The Art of Being Minimalist, Simplify, and The Simple Guide to a Minimalist Life.
-These books will help you unplug from your stuff and consider its hidden costs.
+If you think the task is too difficult and you are not sure where to start, then begin by reading The Story of Stuff.
+This book will help you unplug from your stuff and consider its hidden costs.